 Hero Image

-In 2021, a number of specialist consultants were engaged by Placemaking NSW, to inspect the dilapidated structure to prepare the Power Station for adaptive reuse for Sydney Biennale 2024 as part of the Bays West Place Strategy.
+In 2021, specialist consultants were engaged by Placemaking NSW to inspect the dilapidated White Bay Power Station to prepare for its adaptive reuse and reopening as part of Sydney Biennale 2024.

-Why did you choose to work with Trendspek on the White Bay Power Station project?
+Why choose Trendspek for the White Bay Power Station project?

 Initially we were engaged to complete a constructability report for the remedial works at the White Bay Power Station and reached out to Trendspek for its drone capture management.